Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 * **Action**: In the UI snippet for `RotationRandomizer`, change the all the maximum values for the three ranges to `360` and leave the minimums at `0`.

-Your list of `Randomizer`s should now look like the screenshot below:
+Your list of Randomizers should now look like the screenshot below:

 <p align="center">
 <img src="Images/all_back_rands.png" width = "400"/>